 As a new parent, this is the stage that you need to give your baby all the attention that he will need.
 By understanding your 2-month-old baby’s feeding schedule, developmental milestones, and nutritional requirements, you can give enough comfort and happiness to the baby.
-In this article, we are going to look at all the developmental milestones, concerns, feeding schedules, and baby care basics that you need to know.
+In this article, we are going to look at all the developmental milestones and understanding the basics of a two-month-old baby, concerns, feeding schedules, and baby care basics that you need to know.

 Baby Developmental Milestones